Prompt Library · 36 prompts

 Categorize receipts for bookkeeping

-Account code, VAT assessment and comment for each transaction — background material for the accountant.
+GL account, VAT assessment, and a comment for each transaction — as a basis for the auditor.

 Finance